GPA

 Lineage — after P.T., walking horror reinvented

 Repeat a hall, hunt wrongness — P.T.
 (2014) made that loop famous.
-The Exit 8 codified it as station passages, Exit 0 penalty, Exit 8 goal.
+The Exit 8 did not copy it; it codified a different frame around station passages, Exit 0 penalty, and Exit 8 goal.

 Anomaly design — a spoiler-free catalog of wrongness